 Arrange to meet your children’s potential babysitter at a park or public area and see how well they connect and interact with your children.
 Is there an immediate positive connection?
 Can your potential babysitter show confidence and positive authority over your children?
 This is a great way to check their appearance, punctuality, organisation, attitude and any other requirements you may have.
 Plus, it is a safe way to meet the potential babysitter without the need for further commitment if things don’t work out.
 If they are not willing to do this, then don’t feel guilty about moving onto another potential sitter.
 I would suggest doing this after you have seen their credentials and references.

 If your child has a disability, it may be worth your while contacting relevant disability organisations to see if your child is eligible for some funded care time.
+You may also ask an NDIS support coordination provider to understand the coverage of your child’s NDIS plan and to connect you to various childcare services available in their network.
 Although it’s not exactly ‘babysitting time’, it gives you a break and allows your child to connect with someone who understands their condition.